 It’s not yet available, but I’ll keep you updated about publication dates.
-In the meantime, here’s a bit about it and an excerpt from the beginning.
+In the meantime, here’s a bit about it.

 Corsica, 1755: the island is struggling for independence against its Genoese masters.
 Can Valeria Peretti, the daughter of a strict Corsican family, escape what destiny has written?
-She is obliged to marry an older man, whom she doesn’t know, and later on has to make a choice that will have serious repercussions on her life.
+She is obliged to marry an older man, whom she doesn’t know, and later on has to make a choice that will have serious repercussions on her life and see her accused of a crime she didn’t commit.

 Copyright © Vanessa Couchman 2017, all rights reserved